-This critical speed corresponds to the anaerobic threshold, that is, training at lower speeds will make us work on our aerobic energy systems and at higher speeds they will work on the body's anaerobic sources.
+This critical speed corresponds to the anaerobic threshold, that is, training at lower speeds will make us work on our aerobic energy systems and at higher speeds they will make the body's anaerobic sources work.

 The swolf is a indirect measurement of swimming efficiency that you get at add the strokes made to travel a distance plus the time used for it.

 But if you don't have said sports watch, all you have to do iss swim a distance (25 or 50 meters) at the maximum possible speed, counting all strokes you do and noting the time taken in seconds.

 The data you obtain will be your personal reference, from which you can see your evolution and improvement over the course of training.

 - If you perform 25 meters in 20 seconds and use 20 strokes for it, your Swolf will be from 40

 It is advisable to eliminate the influence of the exit and the turn, so that the test in pool of 50 meters will be more reliable.
 When you want to check your training progress, choose a test replication as similar as possible to the first time.

 The fact of noting both the number of strokes and the time spent in a stipulated distance will allow you to analyze the evolution in a more exhaustive way, given that the Swolf can be the same but the data can not.

 - First test: Perform 50m in 40 seconds with 40 strokes à Swolf 80